-- (1) The Floodplain Administrator may suspend a Construction Authorization Permit issued under this Order if the development is found to be in violation of the construction requirements set forth under this Order. - (2) If the Floodplain Administrator suspends a Construction Authorization Permit, the Floodplain Administrator shall notify the permittee in writing identifying all non-compliant issues.
+- (1) The Floodplain Administrator may suspend a Notice to Proceed, Construction Authorization, or Floodplain Development Permit issued under this Order if the development is found to be in violation of the construction requirements set forth under this Order. - (2) If the Floodplain Administrator suspends a Notice to Proceed, Construction Authorization, or Floodplain Development Permit, the Floodplain Administrator shall notify the permittee in writing identifying all non-compliant issues. - (3) Unless an extension is granted by the Floodplain Administrator, a suspended notice, authorization or permit shall be automatically revoked if all violations are

-- (3) Unless an extension is granted by the Floodplain Administrator, a suspended permit shall be automatically revoked if all violations are not resolved and approved by the Floodplain Administrator within 45 days from the notice of suspension. - (4) If the development is not brought into compliance, all suspended Construction Authorization Permits are subject to Article 5, Section J of this Order.
+- not resolved and approved by the Floodplain Administrator within 45 days from the notice of suspension. - (4) If the development is not brought into compliance, all suspended Notice to Proceed, Construction Authorization, or Floodplain Development Permit are subject to Article 5, Section J of this Order.